anb2473/Local-Lens-Reporting/Global-Router/README.md

 # Global Router

-**NOTE:** Before executing the system, first execute the command `cd path/to/Global-Router/local`, and then run the command `npm install` to update all packages
+**NOTE:** Before executing the system, first execute the command `cd path/to/Global-Router/local`, and then run the command `npm install`.

 ## Docker Compose (Recommended)